ropensci-archive/cranchecksdocs/content/responses.md

 ## 204 (No Content)

-Given on a delete request, indicating success, response body should be empty
+Given on a delete request, indicating success, response body should be empty.

 ## 302 (Found)

-The root `/`, redirects to `/heartbeat`, and `/docs` redirects to these documents
+The root `/`, redirects to `/heartbeat`, and `/docs` redirects to what you're reading right now.

 ```shell
 curl https://cranchecks.info/ | jq .